After a Horrific Car Crash, Her Odds of Survival Were Just 100 to One

-A devastating collision left Molei Wright’s head attached to her shoulders by nothing but skin and muscle.
-The odds of surviving the condition, known as internal decapitation, are one in 100.
+A devastating collision left Molei Wright's head attached to her shoulders by nothing but skin and muscle.
+Even if her body survived, her mind might never be the same.

 The freak accident